harrisonlab/verticillium_clocks/README.md

 [11:55:35] Assembling transcripts and estimating abundances.
 > Processed 19296 loci.                        [*************************] 100%

+The Estimated Mean: 236.26 allowed calculation of of the mean insert gap to be -244bp 236-(240*2) where 240? was the mean read length.
+This was provided to tophat on a second run (as the -r option) along with the fragment length stdev to increase the accuracy of mapping.

 12161
 [11:47:48] Inspecting reads and determining fragment length distribution.
 > Processed 19194 loci.                        [*************************] 100%